Acreage Release and Promotion Project

 - Houtman Sub-basin, offshore Western Australia (2013)

-Of these, the Ceduna and Abrolhos sub-basin release areas attracted significant work program bids and are now active exploration permits.
+Of these, the Ceduna, Abrolhos and Houtman sub-basin release areas attracted significant work program bids by the petroleum industry and are now active exploration permits.